osisoft/AVEVA-Adapter-BACnet-Docs/content/health/adapter-health-for-bacnet.md

 # Health

-PI Adapters produce different kinds of health data that can be egressed to different health endpoints.
+AVEVA Adapters produce different kinds of health data that can be egressed to different health endpoints.

 ## Available health data